ploomber/sql/course-material/intro-to-sql/connecting-to-databases.md

 For this example we'll generate a `DuckDB` connection, using its native `connect` method.

-First, let's import the library and initiazlie a new connection
+First, let's import the library and initialize a new connection

 ```{code-cell} ipython3
 import duckdb